Klasnimisho123/Gorilla-Runner/README.md

     * `[P]` to Pause/Resume
     * `[R]` to Quick Restart

-## 🏗️ Performance Architecture

-To ensure a high Lighthouse score even with game assets, I implemented **Lazy Loading**.

-As a reminder, **lazy loading** allows the application to load the "App Shell" (Header/Footer) instantly.
-The game engine, obstacle logic, and parallax assets are only fetched when the user initializes the game route.
-This significantly reduces the initial bundle size and provides a seamless user experience.

 ## 🚦 Getting Started
 1. Clone the repository
 2. Run `npm install`